Blog

 For instance, if your organization only chooses security in its scope for the audit, your risk assessment must focus on the line items that add to your security risks alone.
 You don’t need to rank all the identified risks in your universe.

 Your risk assessments should be able to grow with your business.
-For instance, you may have implemented SOC 2 controls in the seed stage for common criteria alone.
+For instance, you may have implemented SOC 2 controls in the seed stage solely for meeting standard criteria.
 But as you grow, there is a high likelihood of you adding more TSCs to your scope.
-Your risk assessment should be able to accommodate such changes wholly by establishing mature controls, performing regular monitoring activities, and holding quarterly risk meetings.
+Your risk assessment should accommodate such changes wholly by establishing mature controls, performing regular monitoring activities, and holding quarterly risk meetings.

 Also check out: SOC 2 controls